UBC-MDS/CardioPredict/README.md

 | CIG      | cigarettes per day at baseline (0-60)                                  |
 | disease  | 1 if coronary heart disease occurred during the follow-up, 0 otherwise |

 # Results and Evaluation

-Our study has refined the k-Nearest Neighbors (kNN) model for cardiovascular disease prediction, showcasing that oversampling significantly improves recall-a primary focus of our research-especially with a lower number of neighbors, while maintaining reasonable accuracy.
+This analysis has refined the k-Nearest Neighbors (kNN) model for cardiovascular disease prediction, showcasing that oversampling significantly improves recall-a primary focus of our research-especially with a lower number of neighbors, while maintaining reasonable accuracy.
 Choosing nine neighbors strikes a balance between complexity and generalization, avoiding overfitting and ensuring reliable recall, which is vital for medical diagnostics.
 A permutation-based analysis revealed AGE (age) and SBP (systolic blood pressure) as critical predictors, along with CHOL (cholesterol levels) and CIG (cigarette consumption), indicating a complex interplay of risk factors.
-The observed modest levels of overall accuracy and recall highlight the need for further methodological improvements.
+The observed modest levels of overall accuracy (62.2%)and recall (55.2%) highlight the need for further methodological improvements.
 These insights underline the potential of our model to inform clinical practice, enhancing personalized patient care despite the presence of false negatives and positives, which point to areas for future improvement.
 The final report includes detailed metrics and graphical representations of the model's performance.

 # Future Work

 Future work will prioritize advancing our cardiovascular disease diagnostic model through a comprehensive, multifaceted approach.
 This will involve incorporating a broader range of clinical data, such as cholesterol levels and smoking habits, which have proven significant in our analyses.
 Additionally, we aim to refine the model's accuracy and recall by employing advanced algorithmic techniques and cost-sensitive learning frameworks, ensuring a delicate balance between sensitivity and specificity.
 These efforts are crucial for optimizing the model's performance in real-world clinical settings, addressing the economic and human costs of false diagnoses, and ultimately enhancing patient care and outcomes.